Top 10 Backpack Exercises

 Having a home gym isn’t always in everyone’s budget.
-You can often be overwhelmed with the cost of fitness equipment thinking that you have to buy the latest and most innovative equipment out there.
-I’m here to tell you that you don’t necessarily need to break the budget to get fit!
+We often get overwhelmed with the cost of fitness equipment, thinking that we have to buy the latest and most innovative (and thus most expensive) stuff out there.
+I’m here to tell you: you don’t need to break the budget to get fit!

-Using a backpack is one of the most affordable tools you can use to start getting in shape.
-Using a variety of different weights for this one tool can help you achieve almost any goal you are looking for.
+A backpack is one of the most affordable tools you can use to start getting into shape.
+Loading this tool with a variety of weights (dumbbells, books, soup cans, gallon jugs--just about anything heavy!) can help you achieve almost any goal you're hoping for.

 The backpack is something you can use to supplement for a sandbag.
 Ideally, we would want to invest in a sandbag to get the full training effect of this implement.

 With the backpack you can load up with a variety of things books, soup cans, rice bags, sand, pretty much anything!
-The amount of exercises you can do with just one backpack is absolutely endless!
+The number of exercises you can do with just one backpack is endless!